Twonki/twonki.github.io/_posts/2020-05-22-haskell-microservice.md

 A real application should have some more args to be fair: Whether we want to be verbose, the logging level and a logging directory would be good candidates.

-For my example I additionally have a parser that either looks for the quintett of connection properties OR for a connectionstring.
+For my example I additionally have a parser that either looks for the 5-tuple of connection properties OR for a connectionstring.
 That was quite easy with optparse-applicative.
 I can highly recommend this library - it does all I want and I can throw around some applicative operators to impress the readers of my blog.